Cecilia-xu/Leetcode/75/Note.md

 int zero = -1
 int two = nums.length

-// Intialize the result
-int result = 0

 // i is the pointer which can be used to traverse the array.
 //!!
 We just need to traverse the array from 0 to two because [two, nums.length - 1] are sorted well. for (int i = 0; i < two; ) :